Listening: Defining rhetorical listening

+Rhetorical listening has also been applied to everyday interactions, where differences in identity and perception can shape how speakers are understood or misinterpreted.
 Ratcliffe encouraged language scholars to adopt listening as a novel strategy for deriving meaning and comprehending discourses related to gender and race.
 The primary objective was to facilitate cross-cultural conversations.
 Ratcliffe defined rhetorical listening as a technique for creative interpretation, originating from a space within language where listeners can assert their influence.
 This approach utilizes listening as a tool to gain insight into the perspectives and voices of others, promoting interpretation, reflection, and the creation of fresh significance.
-To this end, Ratcliffe asserted that rhetorical listening embodies an “stance of openness that a person may choose to assume in relation to any person, text, or culture.”
+To this end, Ratcliffe asserted that rhetorical listening embodies a “stance of openness that a person may choose to assume in relation to any person, text, or culture.”
 As an outcome of this openness, Ratcliffe claimed that rhetorical listening cultivates conscious willingness in people, thereby fostering effective communication, particularly in cross-cultural settings.

 Steven Pedersen highlights the negative impact on communication of stereotypes and prejudices, which cause dis-identification.
 Conversely, rhetorical listening promotes cross-cultural understanding and allows students and teachers to disrupt reciprocal resistance.